History of cotton: Western world

 Cotton cloth started to become highly sought after for the European urban markets during the Renaissance and the Enlightenment.
 Vasco da Gama (d.
 1524), a Portuguese explorer, opened Asian sea trade, which replaced caravans and allowed for heavier cargo.
 Indian craftspeople had long protected the secret of how to create colourful patterns.
 However, some converted to Christianity and their secret was revealed by a French Catholic priest, Father Coeurdoux (1691–1779).
-He revealed the process of creating the fabrics in France, which assisted the European textile industry.
+He revealed the process of creating the fabrics in France, while assisting the European textile industry.

 In early modern Europe, there was significant demand for cotton textiles such as chintz from Mughal India.
 European fashion, for example, became increasingly dependent on Mughal Indian textiles.
 From the late 17th century to the early 18th century, Mughal India accounted for 95% of British imports from Asia, and the Bengal Subah province alone accounted for 40% of Dutch imports from Asia.
 In contrast, there was very little demand for European goods in Mughal India, which was largely self-sufficient, thus Europeans had very little to offer, except for some woolens, unprocessed metals and a few luxury items.
 The trade imbalance caused Europeans to export large quantities of gold and silver to Mughal India in order to pay for South Asian imports.
 Devoid of international competition and innovation, the Mughal cotton industry stagnated at the turn of the 18th century, and began losing ground to European industry.